lacusdoloris/medium-sized-industrialisation/docs/source/user/server-installation.rst

 Server Installation
 ====================

-Bigger Industrialisation doesn't come in the typical copyright-violating "server pack"; you need to install it yourself.
+MSI doesn't come in the typical copyright-violating "server pack"; you need to install it yourself.
 You'll need a bit of command line knowledge to set things up, but it's not that hard, I promise.